Best Travel Camera Of 2018: Fujifilm X100F Review

 - Simplicity: aka combatting the paradox of choice.

-- Weight: because it can mean the difference between having the energy to get the shot or sleeping in and missing the sunrise.
+- Weight: it can mean the difference between having the energy to capture the sunrise or sleeping in and missing it.

 - Size: big cumbersome rigs with their big heavy lenses get in your way more often than they help you.

 - Versatility: since travel photography is the best excuse to shoot portraits, landscape, street, animals, sports and everything else!

 - Discretion: a small camera makes it easier to be inconspicuous and is less invasive for candid photos.